livekit-examples/agent-deployment/cerebrium/README.md

-# Cerebrium.ai LiveKit Agent Deployment Example
+# Cerebrium.ai LiveKit Agents Deployment Example

-This directory demonstrates how to deploy a LiveKit agent to [Cerebrium](https://www.cerebrium.ai)
+This directory demonstrates how to deploy LiveKit Agents to [Cerebrium](https://www.cerebrium.ai) using a sample  `cerebrium.toml` file.

-Deployment configuration lives mostly in the `cerebrium.toml` file.
-Documentation for chosen configuration can be found as comments in-line in that file.
+You also need a working agents app and Dockerfile.
+See the examples for [Python](/python-agent-example-app) or [Node.js](/node-agent-example-docker) if necessary.

 ## Getting Started

 ### Create Cerebrium account

-If you don’t have a Cerebrium account, you can run the following in your cli:
+If you don't have a Cerebrium account, you can easily signup with the CLI:

 ```bash
 pip install cerebrium --upgrade